 There are three main categories of people that need to meet some requirements to enter Hong Kong, not including the diplomats or other state officials (they have their own set of rules).
 The three categories are visa-exempt nationals, visa required nationals, and transit visa nationals.

 We'll talk more about these categories through this article

 As mentioned earlier, there are about 170 countries whose citizens can enter Hong Kong without a visa.
 However, they can only stay as long as the visa policy allows it.
 Depending on your nationality, you can stay in Hong Kong for up to 180 days, 90 days, 30 days, 14 days, and 7 days.

 You should do the proper research when you are planning a trip so that you know how much time you can spend in the region.
 If you need to stay for longer than the policy allows you, you need to apply for a visa at the nearest Chinese embassy or submit an application to HKSAR Immigration Department.

-One exception is Indian nationals.
+One exception is the Indian nationals.
 Even though India is a visa-exempt country, Indians who travel to Hong Kong need to apply for a pre-arrival registration.
-That only applies if they want to stay in Hong Kong for up to 14 days.
+That only applies if they want to stay in Hong Kong for a certain amount of days.
 Otherwise, they need to apply for a consular visa.
 Fortunately, the process of getting the registration is entirely online, and there is no significant effort whatsoever.

 29 nationalities need to apply for a Hong Kong transit visa even if they have no intention of leaving the airport transit area.